 May 2015: Whooping Crane

 A Whooping Crane was first reported to the GRAC website on May 14, 2015 by Rob Vink.
 Rob found the crane in a field near the intersection of 76th St. SE and Hanna Lake Ave.
 A new Kent County record.
-Click on the thumbnail left for a complete report on the sighting.
+Click on the thumbnail left for a complete report on the sighting along with further updates.

 June 2015: Lark Bunting

 On June 14, 2015 Rick Brigham reported the sighting of an unusual Lark Bunting at Allegan State Game Area, Todd Farm Unit.
 Several excellent photographs can be found in Warren Whaley's June 15 eBird report.
 Click on the thumbnail left for Warren's report.

 August 2016: Sharp-tailed Sandpiper